Spelling at Home

 Spelling can be tricky to tackle at home with your children but here are some things to help!

-On this page you will find: a button that takes you to the Year One and Two National Curriculum spelling requirements; the spelling rules that we will covering this term; and some of the techniques and games you can try out at home to help support your children's learning.
+On this page you will find: a button that takes you to the Year three and four National Curriculum spelling requirements; the spelling rules that we will covering this term; and some of the techniques and games you can try out at home to help support your children's learning.

 Look, say, cover, write: